AshisPatel/Weather-Dashboard/README.md

 Thank you for taking the time to check out my Weather Dashboard and README!
 In this week's challenge, I learned to leverage the power of fetch requests and external APIs!
 Its like driving a car, rather than trying to build a car.
 It sure beat me having to go out and test the humidity myself.
 Please enjoy the fun fact below and a random gif from my collection of things that make me laugh!
 Hopefully it makes you laugh too and gives you something fun to share with a friend! :)

-**Fun Fact**: A 40 % chance of rain does not mean that there is a 40 % chance that rain will occur in a location, but rather 40 % of the location's area is recieving rain.
+**Fun Fact**: A 40 % chance of rain does not mean that there is a 40 % chance that rain will occur in a location, but rather 40 % of the location's area is receiving rain.
 I thought I was being scammed by the news, turns out I just have *really bad luck*.

 ![Animated man slaps dog and gets slapped back](https://github.com/AshisPatel/Weather-Dashboard-Week-6-Challenge/blob/main/assets/images/dog-slap.gif)